-At the beginning of this month, we wrote Digital Marketing Shift and the New World Order.
+At the beginning of this month, we wrote Conversion Marketing: Building Relationships With Potential Buyers.
 I must admit, I’ve been letting fanciful titles fill my head.
 All apologies to those who want something original for this post like “3 Tips for Technologically Defunct Business Owners“.

 Anyway, we had a comment on that post from one Luke Meiser that, I felt, perfectly made the case for us.
 “Let me tell you,” Luke says, “that the shopper described here is me.
 I do all these ‘crazy’ things (scan bar codes, search reviews on line, price comparisons) and even my wife thinks I am a little bit over the edge.
 I got the power, I got the knowledge and you, business owner, have to be my technologically equal!“

 His comment reminded me of that song “I Got the Power” by Snap from the 90s or so, and sparked off a half hour stint digging through 80s and 90s music.
 Thanks for the unintentional, yet musical trip down memory lane, Luke!

 See, Luke is a “techsumer”: a technological consumer.
 He lives in a digital age, and I’d go so far to guess that he’s an information junkie.
 Although the title of this post says “power hungry”, I’ll make another guess that neither he nor those like him are really hungry for power; they don’t, for instance, let out a mad chuckle anytime they find a good deal.
 Well… maybe some of them do, but we shouldn’t judge a whole marketing generation off of a few strange eggs.

 What you’re reading in Luke’s statement is true consumer awareness.
 More than any other, the age of online / digital marketing and PR tactics has provided technologically entrenched consumers with the knowledge that there is a power play going on in business.

 - We, the business owners, want their patronage.